brymed88/vid-convert-pws/README.md

 POWERSHELL USAGE:

-This script can easily be ran from the powershell window by entering the below command.
+The convert.ps1 script can easily be ran from the powershell window by entering the below command.

 Change the below values